 For David Graham, the holistic approach to time management that works best is a revolving pen-and-paper checklist that he keeps track of by crossing off completed tasks and adding new "to-do" items as they arise.
 Science backs Graham's method up: the Zeigarnik Effect is the name for our ability to remember tasks that we have yet to complete better than the ones we've already wrapped up.
 Experiments have shown that when we have to juggle multiple priorities, the simple act of writing any outstanding tasks down allows our brains to shift focus and alleviates the anxiety of having left something "undone."

 Checklist: Everything You Need to Do Before You Start Outsourcing

 Lydia Adams approaches overall time management by scheduling "meetings" with herself as a way of prioritizing her time daily.
 "Meetings with my team members, vendors and colleagues can easily take over my day -- leaving me little time to tackle my own ever-growing to-do list," she explains.
 "What works for me is to schedule “meetings” on my calendar that block out time for my own projects and ensure I am able to make personal deadlines."

-No matter how you approach your time this year, if you've resolved to reap the benefits of better tracking and planning by tackling your time, this list represents just a few of the ways you can get 2020 off to a productive start.
+No matter how you approach your time this year, if you've resolved to reap the benefits of better tracking and planning by tackling your time, this list of time management tips and tricks represents just a few of the ways you can get 2021 off to a productive start.

 If you've resolved to make this year the most productive yet for your business, too, Personiv can help.
 We've been helping companies clear away peripheral tasks from their to-do lists so they can focus their efforts on what matters for over thirty years with our custom solutions.